Sylvia M. Crowder

 PRIVATE SCHOOLS INFORMATION

 There are several private schools in our area; the majority are faith-based.
-Private pre-K thru 12th grade schools must register with the state.
+Private pre-K thru 12 schools must register with the state.
 Travis AFB does NOT endorse any private school.

 The private schools our military families most seem to prefer are Vacaville Christian Schools (pre-K thru 12th), Bethany Lutheran School (pre-K thru 8th), and Notre Dame Catholic School (pre-K thru 8th).
 These three schools are located in Vacaville.
 Another private school used by our military families is Solano Christian Academy (pre-K thru 8th), in Fairfield.
 Again, listing the above schools does NOT imply endorsement from me or any Travis AFB agency.